 - Live help for Game Development and Multimedia online quiz & online tests, exams & midterms;

-Topics Help For Game Development and Multimedia questions help:
+Topics For Game Development and Multimedia homework help:

 - Flash lab , Drawing and text, Timelines and animation games, Assembling a multimedia team , Multimedia software life cycle, Multimedia & symbols, Nagivation structures

 - ActionScript games ,UI design and paper prototype, project analysis, Text and XML files, E-learning & cognitive principles, storyboards and scripting, Menus and maps, Modality and redundancy principles

 - Drag & drop, pre-loaders, Games & Graphics: project design and user interfaces, Flash with databases game design, Sound; Coherence & Personalization principles, Databases & learning interactions , Usability: user observations